rust-lang/reference/src/items/functions.md

 ## Const functions

-Functions can be `const`, meaning they can be called from within [const contexts].
+Functions qualified with the `const` keyword are const functions. _Const funcions_  can be called from within [const contexts].
 When called from a const context, the function is interpreted by the compiler at compile time.
 The interpretation happens in the environment of the compilation target and not the host.
 So `usize` is `32` bits if you are compiling against a `32` bit system, irrelevant of whether you are building on a `64` bit or a `32` bit system.

-If a const function is called outside a "const context", it is indistinguishable from any other function.
+If a const function is called outside a [const context], it is indistinguishable from any other function.
 You can freely do anything with a const function that you can do with a regular function.

-const functions have various restrictions to makes sure that you cannot define a const function that can't be evaluated at compile-time.
+Const functions have various restrictions to makes sure that they can't be evaluated at compile-time.
 It is, for example, not possible to write a random number generator as a const function.
 Calling a const function at compile-time will always yield the same result as calling it at runtime, even when called multiple times.
 There's one exception to this rule: if you are doing complex floating point operations in extreme situations, then you might get (very slightly) different results.
 It is adviseable to not make array lengths and enum discriminants depend on floating point computations.

 Exhaustive list of permitted structures in const functions:

 > **Note**: this list is more restrictive than what you can write in
 > regular constants

-* type parameters where the parameters only have any [trait bounds] of the following kind:
+* Type parameters where the parameters only have any [trait bounds] of the following kind:
     * lifetimes
     * `Sized` or [`?Sized`]